kevinddchen/machikoro/README.md

 ### Implementation details

+Some rulings that are not explicit in the game rules:

-- `Winery` cards will close for renovations even if the player owns no `Vineyard` cards.
+- `Winery` cards will activate and close for renovations even if the player owns no `Vineyard` cards.

-Because this game was implemented to be automatic as much as possible, there are certain uncommon plays that are not possible.
+Because this implementation is automated as much as possible, there are certain uncommon plays that are not possible:

 - `Loan Office` cannot activate after `Forest` or `Flower Shop`.
+- `Moving Company` cannot activate before `Mine`, `Winery`, or `Apple Orchard`.

 ## Development